awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-sharing-logs-assume-role.md

 # Assuming a role<a name="cloudtrail-sharing-logs-assume-role"></a>

-You must designate a separate IAM user to assume each role you creat in each account\.
+You must designate a separate IAM user to assume each role you create in each account\.
 You must then ensure that each IAM user has appropriate permissions\.

 ## IAM users and roles<a name="cloudtrail-sharing-logs-assume-role-iam-user-permission"></a>